 In this paper, we examine the motivations for research on cognitive architectures and review some candidates that have been explored in the literature.
 After this, we consider the capabilities that a cognitive architecture should support, some properties that it should exhibit related to representation, organization, performance, and learning, and some criteria for evaluating such architectures at the systems level.
-In closing, we discuss some open issues that should drive future work in this important area.
+In closing, we discuss some open issues that should drive future research in this important area. © 2008 Published by Elsevier B.V.

-Keywords: cognitive architectures, intelligent systems, cognitive processes
+Keywords: Cognitive architectures; Intelligent systems; Cognitive processes